TGAC/COPO-documentation/user-guide/datafile.rst

 * **Metadata viewing:** The view button (green plus sign to the left of a datafile, see: :ref:`datafile-wizard-label`) beside a datafile provide a means of viewing metadata assigned to the datafile in the stage.
 This is particularly useful in situations that datafiles in the bundle may potentially have different metadata.

 * **Bundle subsetting:** The description bundle section has a search functionality for filtering datafiles in the bundle.
-This functionality may be used in conjunction with record selection controls such as **Select all**, **Select filtered**, and **Select none** to apply metadata (and perform other tasks) to subsets of datafiles in the description bundle.
+This functionality may be used in conjunction with record selection controls such as **Select all**, **Select filtered**, and **Select none** to apply metadata (or perform other tasks) to subsets of datafiles in the description bundle.
 This is a way of `subsetting` the description bundle.

 As mentioned, these features will be demonstrated subsequently in relevant contexts.

 Info/Help panes
 -------------------------
 The info and help panels are located to the right side of the wizard (see: :ref:`datafile-wizard-label`).
 The info pane displays information about the current stage of the wizard.
 The help pane provides context-based help about the datafiles component in general.
 It also includes topics specific to datafiles description.
 It has a search feature that can be explored to filter on keywords.

+So far, a general overview of the different components making up the datafile page has been provided.
+In the sections that follow, an attempt will be made to detail the different description pathways in COPO.
+This will lay the groundwork for subsequent discussions on the submission of datafiles to different repositories supported in COPO.